msoukhomlinov/n8n-nodes-hudu/README.md

 ## Supported Resources & Operations

 ### Activity Logs
-- Get all activity logs with filtering support
+- Get all activity logs with comprehensive filtering support
-- Filter by user, action, and date range
+- Filter by user (ID or email), action, resource (ID and type), and date range
+- Delete activity logs by datetime with optional unassigned logs filter

 ### API Info
 - Get API information and version details